ritesh-debnath-12/JavaSortTest/README.md

 ### Data Generation

 The genFile.java class was developed to generate 10 input files, each containing 1e6 arrays of arbitrary length with unsorted elements.
 These input files were stored in the **input** directory.

+As of 06/02/25 genFile.java also handles automatic directory generation!

 ### Parsing Input Data